GoogleCloudPlatform/meridian-on-gcp/docs/DATA_SCHEMA.md

 # Data Schema Format

-Assuming you want to create a table named MarketingData (you can change this name as needed) in a BigQuery Dataset, here is the DDL:
+Assuming you want to create a table named MeridianData (you can change this name as needed) in a BigQuery Dataset, here is the DDL:

 ```sql
 CREATE TABLE MeridianData (